canonical/checkbox/metabox/README.md

 Let's say I want to test:

 - the [`basic` scenario] (which focuses on Checkbox local)
-- using the latest Debian version of Checkbox available in the Daily Builds PPA
+- using the latest Debian version of Checkbox available in the Edge PPA
 - on bionic (18.04) and focal (20.04)
 - for Checkbox local only (not Checkbox remote)